 You can follow me via Burning Man Meets TED aka @igorbeuker.

-What I Do Not Like About Clubhouse?
+What Do I Not Like About Clubhouse?

 If Clubhouse fixes the above issues fast, they might be OK.
 It might also end like MySpace or Snapchat, stuck in the middle.